shihjimmy/IC-design_Contest/README.md

 > If you are interested in my design, please check out each folder for more imformation.

 ## Graduate level
+- 2018 Huffman Coding
+  > Pass level A
 - 2019 Image Convolution Circuit Design
   > Pass level S with area = 25626 ("S" level grading must under 270000)
 - 2020 String Matching Engine